Agoric/validator-profiles/Wanderer Staking/README.md

-# Agoric Pledge Form
+# Agoric Validator Pledge

-    Congratulations on being invited as a validator to receive delegation from the Agoric Operations Corporation!

-    1. Please enter your email address and select the Infrastructure and Community Growth contributions below and click the "Email me the pledge button".
-Once the form is complete, an automated email will be sent with the pledge in markdown format to your email address.
-Please make sure to check your spam folder!

-    2. Copy and paste the markdown of the pledge into a README.md file, and make sure to update placeholder in the markdown for entity or individual name.

-    3. Please head to the Validator repo on GitHub and post a pull request to add a folder including your README.md file.
-As usual, address any feedback on your contribution.

-    We ask that you post your pledge by Friday, February 18th.

-    IMPORTANT: These requirements and plans are subject to change.
-As with any security-related policy, we anticipate refinement of criteria, and review and update of delegations on an infrequent but regular basis.
-Specific delegations may be revoked for no longer satisfying the requirements (e.g., excessive commissions), excessive downtime, slashing, or non-participation in governance or community.
-    Moniker
-       * Wanderer Staking *
+To receive and maintain delegation from the Agoric OpCo, I, [Wanderer Staking](https://gist.github.com/Wanderer-Cry/36ac394dbbb508cb26beddaa1267f650) hereby commit to the following work and support for the benefit of the Agoric Network and Community.
+If, for any reason, I do not meet these commitments then I understand that I may lose delegation staked to me by the Agoric Operations Company and/or any other associated organizations. :

+1. The hardware my node will run meets the requirements detailed in the [Agoric Validator Runbooks](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...)

+2. My node will have an uptime of at least 95%

+3. I will set a reasonable commission rate between 3% to 10%

+4. I commit to not exceed 10% voting power

+5. I will actively participate in security and upgrade governance proposals found on [Commonwealth.im](https://commonwealth.im/agoric)

+6. I will report bugs I discover through the process described in the [Agoric Reporting a Security Bug Runbook](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...)

+7. I will follow the guidelines described in the [Agoric Security Coordination - Emergency Bug Response with Chain Validators Runbook](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...) to maintain the health of the chain

+8. I will notify impacted parties in case of node outage.

+9. I will strive to capture and share observability metrics to help diagnose and troubleshoot network and node performance issues

+10. I commit to network contributions listed below:

-    Infrastructure
+Category 1: Infrastructure

-       * I will run an RPC endpoint *
+I will run an RPC endpoint

-    Please select at least one of the above
-    Community Growth *
+Category 2: Community Growth

-    * I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates *
+I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates

-    Please select at least one of the above

-    Email
-    * alawookal@gmail.com